First UConn discus thrower to earn All-American

 Roy & his staff named BIG EAST Coaching Staff of the Year, Cummings & 4x800 finish first

-Rich Miller enters his third season as the associate head coach at the University of Connecticut and his 19th season overall working with the Huskies.
+Rich Miller enters his sixth season as the associate head coach at the University of Connecticut and his 22nd season overall working with the Huskies.
 Miller spent 10 years as a part-time assistant working with the multi-event performers as well as those competing in pole vault and javelin.

 Prior to joining the Huskies full-time, Miller was employed as a physical therapist with Health South/PTSMA in Storrs.
 While at Health South, Miller provided direct patient care in an outpatient orthopedic and sports medicine clinic while also collaborating with local physicians on implementing treatment plans to rehabilitate patients with a variety of ailments.
 Miller also served as a member of the BIG EAST Track and Field seeding committee.